AlexisRenchon/CliCal.jl/README.md

 This package will be moved to ClimaCalibrate.jl as an extension when ready.
 It currently works only for ClimaLand.jl calibration.

-Once we have common flattening and reconstruction of diagnostics, this package will be refactored to work with ClimaLand, ClimaAtmos, and ClimaOcean.
+Once we have common flattening and reconstruction of diagnostics, this package will be refactored (change to `src/fun_and_slice.jl`) to work with ClimaLand, ClimaAtmos, and ClimaOcean.